ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/quickstart-demo.md

 The `quote` service you just deployed publishes its API as an [OpenAPI (formerly Swagger)](https://swagger.io/solutions/getting-started-with-oas/) document.
-Emissary-ingress automatically detects and publishes this documentation.
+Emissary automatically detects and publishes this documentation.
 This can help with internal and external developer onboarding by serving as a single point of reference for of all your microservice APIs.